- Go on Jeep safaris in Wilpattu National Park and Udawalawe National Park

 Day 2: Visit the Fish Market in Negombo & Continue to Wilpattu

-Local fishermen have been harvesting lobsters, crabs, and prawns in Negombo for centuries.
+For centuries, local fishermen have been harvesting lobsters, crabs, and prawns in Negombo.
 You'll learn about it firsthand when you visit the Negombo Fish Market early this morning (the market is held every day of the week except Sunday).
 This colorful and traditional market is a great place to observe the local fishing trade in action and see the amazing variety of fish and seafood that is offloaded from the boats.

 Day 3: Go on a Safari in Wilpattu & Sightsee in Anuradhapura